 5. The Right to Be Forgotten

 Article 17 of the GDPR highlights the Right to Erasure, or the “right to be forgotten”.
-This means that when a user asks you to remove their data acquired through your website or mobile app, you are obligated to remove every personal detail you hold about them in all systems, whether you control them directly or their a tool or SaaS you use in your app.
+This means that when a user asks you to remove their data acquired through your website or mobile app, you are obligated to remove every personal detail you hold about them in all systems, whether you control their data directly or through a tool or SaaS you use in your app (for example, Google Analytics).